JamesWoolfenden/pike/README.md

 ### How

-Datasources are the easiest to start with, I have a script (resource.ps1 - add pwsh with **brew install --cask powershell**) that creates a blank mapping file and tf resource, but you've seen the example JSON file - make one without any entries.
+Datasources are the easiest to start with.
+There's a script (resource.ps1 - requires pwsh: **brew install --cask powershell**) that creates a blank mapping file and .tf resource file, but you've seen the example JSON file - make one without any entries.
-You also need to create a minimal resource/datasource, that you are trying to figure out the permissions for, and place it in the correct dir e.g../terraform/aws, I have a script for making a profile for the profile in the role directory.
+You also need to create a minimal resource/datasource that you are trying to figure out the permissions for, and place it in the correct directory (e.g., ../terraform/aws).
+There's a script for making a profile in the role directory.
-You can then tf using the empty role against the resource/datasource with no permissions.
+You can then run OpenTofu/Terraform using the empty role against the resource/datasource with no permissions.
-The debug output from the tf run will help you figure out the permissions you need to add to your basic role.
+The debug output from the run will help you figure out the permissions you need to add to your basic role.
 You then update your "basic" role.

 Issues?